 What does ‘unique bronze’ mean?

-Each bronze formed this way is termed an “original” and “unique” as the wax model no longer exists.
-Each one is the only one of that particular subject or design.
-My tree sculptures originate with small found branches, each of which is distinct and irreplaceable.
+Each one of Gray’s sculptures are the only one of that particular subject or design.
+The tree sculptures originate with small found branches, each of which is distinct and irreplaceable.

-Do you cast your own work?
+Where do you cast your work?

 Patina is the surface colour treatment of a bronze sculpture created from a chemical change in the surface of the bronze when different chemical solutions are applied to the surface of the sculpture along with the catalyst of heat.

 The alchemy behind the variety of colours which is possible with a patina on bronze is so extraordinary with different chemicals producing different colours, you never know exactly what you are going to get, it’s fun to experiment.